 Many employees become visibly upset when they are fired.
-Okay, they cry.
-For their dignity and to not upset your other employees, make arrangements with the employee to come in after work or on a weekend to pick up their personal possessions.
-Alternatively, you can offer to send the contents of the office to the employee's home.
+Sometimes, they cry.
+For their dignity – and to not upset your other employees – make arrangements with the employee to come in after work or on a weekend to pick up their personal possessions.
+You can also offer to send the contents of the office to the employee's home.

 This allows you to extract company documents and material, such as customer files, and so forth, and allows the employee privacy when they pick up their possessions.
 If the employee insists on picking up all possessions immediately, wait until lunch or a break, if possible, and always accompany the employee to her work area.

-You want to minimize the contact the employee has with your other employees at the work site.
-And again, preserving the employee's dignity is kind and a best practice.
+You want to minimize the contact the employee has with your other employees at the worksite.
+And again, preserving the employee's dignity should be a top priority.
 So is making sure that the employee removes no company-owned documents or items that the next employee will need.

 You are responsible for the employee's confidentiality even if the employee bad mouths you to the whole world—which they often do to save face.
 Their social media story rarely takes responsibility for their actions and failure to perform.

 Don't Allow the Employee to Access Information Systems

 Terminate the employee’s access to your electronic systems such as email, the company wiki, intranet, customer contact locations, and so forth, during the employment termination meeting, or slightly before.
 You will need to partner with your IT staff to make certain that loss of access occurs.